Time and date changes

 In an emergency, call the Police by dialling 000

-GLCS provide free telephone counselling, referrals and support groups for GLBT people and their families on matters of sexuality and life issues.
-The phone line is open 5:30pm-9:30pm 7 days a week.
+QLife provide free telephone and web based counselling, referrals and support groups for LGBTI people and their families on matters of sexuality and life issues.
+The phone line is open 3pm-Midnight 7 days a week.

 Youth Emergency Accommodation Line (YEAL)

 YEAL provides a simple way for young people (under 18) to find a safe place to sleep for the night.
 You can check their daily updated lists on their website or call the hotline.

 Link2Home - for specialist homelessness services and accommodation assessment and referral.
 Link2Home operates 24 hours per day, 7 days per week.
 1800 152 152